slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Disappointment destroys trust.'*

 <!--
+> *'The underground of the city is like what's underground in people.
+Beneath the surface, it's boiling with monsters.' -- Guillermo del Toro*
 > *'If Socrates was right in saying that no one does wrong knowingly, someone who has caused you grief probably didn’t set out to do it on purpose.'*
 > *'Never be mean to anybody that can hurt you by doing nothing.'*

 Clean players on shady markets usually don't do well on the long term.